rfangit/rfangit.github.io/_posts/2025-11-10-minima_volumes_sharp.md

     <strong>Figure 2:</strong> Cartoon of the loss landscape.
 The volume hypothesis suggests the total volume of bad minima is relatively small (red).
 If we imagine landing at a minima at random, we are more likely to end up at a “good” minima (green).
 </div>

 How would this explain generalization?
-There's a conjecture called the flat minima hypothesis, which argues that minima which are flat in parameter space generalize better. <d-cite key="Hochreiter1997FlatM"></d-cite><d-cite key="keskarLargeBatchTrainingDeep2017"></d-cite> And being flat in many dimensions would result exponentially larger volumes than sharp minima.
+There's a conjecture called the flat minima hypothesis, which argues that minima which are flat in parameter space generalize better <d-cite key="Hochreiter1997FlatM"></d-cite><d-cite key="keskarLargeBatchTrainingDeep2017"></d-cite>.
+And being flat in many dimensions would result exponentially larger volumes than sharp minima.

 ## Testing The Volume Hypothesis